 Agro-Climatic Condition For Betel Leaf Cultivation

 Betel vine is cultivated in two systems, the closed type, and open type systems.
-In the closed type system, it is cultivated is a conservatory, locally known as Boroj, Bareja, or Bheet.
+In the closed-type system, it is cultivated in a conservatory, locally known as Boroj, Bareja, or Bheet.
 In the open system, it is cultivated in a cool shady ecosystem on live standards with adequate soil moisture.
 The tropical climate, high rainfall, and shady place are best for its vigorous growth.

 Read: How to Start A Greenhouse Farming Business